CCA fact sheet

 To express the Bilan Carbone® according to other nomenclatures, frameworks or standards, additional steps may be necessary.

-In analytical carbon accounting, the matrix indicates for each activity data point the accounting code and the associated analytical axis.
+In analytical carbon accounting, the matrix indicates for each activity data the accounting code and the associated analytical axis.

 Therefore, a generic cross-reference table cannot be envisaged.